 Migrants can get into debt to pay for visas, health checks and travel costs for temporary employment abroad.
-The Employer Pays Principle was launched to minimize this risk.
-It states that employers must bear all costs related to employment.
-However, this principle is so far voluntary and is not always in line with prevailing national legislation, as is the case in Thailand.
-Many companies are working to introduce the Employer Pays Principle to local suppliers and recruitment companies.
+The Employer Pays Principle was launched to minimize this risk, in line with the DhakaPrinciples for migration with dignity.
+They state that employers must bear all costs related to employment.

 MOVE aims to empower migrant workers in global supply chains through easily accessible training, shared knowledge and constructive dialogue.

-“MOVE is investing in developing scalable, measurable and generic training that can be used during the pre-departure phase at migrant centers and also at production facilities.
+“MOVE is investing in developing a scalable, measurable and generic training for smartphones.
 Earlier successful pilot projects proved that digital training is time and cost effective, flexible and engaging.” – Viveka Risberg, Axfoundation

-MOVE currently includes Axfood, Axfoundation, Coop Sweden, International Organization for Migration, Martin & Servera, Norvida, Quizrr and Unil Norway.
+MOVE includes partners such as Axfood, Axfoundation, Electrolux, HP, International Organization for Migration, Quizrr, Ulula and Unil (NorgesGruppen).

 Become a part of MOVE

 Are you engaged in anti-exploitation of migrant workers in global supply chains?
 Are you looking for something complementary to audits and factory inspections?
 Do you want to be part of a practical, hands-on program in a multi stakeholder environment?
-Welcome to participate in the development and implementation of training to empower migrant workers.
+Axfoundation and MOVE welcomes organization and companies to join in the development and implementation of innovative training to empower migrant workers.
 If you and your organization think this sounds interesting, welcome to contact Program coordinator Viveka Risberg.